SPINNAKER TOWER PORTSMOUTH

 Work on the construction of the tower began in November 2001 with a concrete dam built as protection of the site from the sea, then 84, 1m square piles were driven into the seabed that form the foundations for the tower.

 The legs of the tower, constructed out of steel reinforced concrete, were formed using a process known as slip forming.
-The slip form tooling was built in Austria, it involves the use of hydraulic cylinders which control the wooden shuttering and allow continuous concrete pouring.
-The construction of the legs continued until September 2003.
+The slip form tooling was built in Austria, it involves the use of hydraulic cylinders which control the wooden shuttering and allow continuous concrete pouring, the tower legs were completed in September 2003.

 The remainder of the spinnaker steelwork was then assembled and lifted into position by crane, this process continued until the summer of 2004.